the chairs have wheels

 It’s not visible in most scenes.
 I find it clear in the episode 34 scene with Utena and Akio on the white sofa.
 When Utena talks about Anthy, she is happy and relaxed and her pupils dilate.
 When Akio leans in too close, she pulls away tensely and her pupils constrict.

-Another clear example is Anthy’s incipient tears in episode 12, 25, and 38.
+Another clear example is Anthy’s incipient tears in episodes 12, 25, and 38.

 In episode 1, Utena is associated with the word “weird” (henteko).
 The teacher calls her outfit weird, and at the end of the episode Utena says it was a weird day.
 There are other word choices that would do, so the repetition is making a point.